CodeNKoffee/packship/README.md

 packship report
 ```

 This command is specifically for reporting issues with the Packship CLI tool, not for issues with your npm package.
+If you run this command in a package that wasn't initialized with Packship, you'll see a warning message clarifying its purpose.

 When you run this command, you'll be given two options:

 1. **Automatic Submission** - Submit the issue directly to GitHub from the terminal (requires a GitHub token)
 2. **Manual Submission** - Get formatted issue content to copy and paste into GitHub's issue form